samjones00/docs/docs/_documentation/grpc.md

 upfront on the base type using a consistent and non-conflicting numerical field id.

-As it's required by [AutoQuery](/autoquery) it was important to best provide a seamless out-of-the-box solution to alleviate as much friction as possible so ServiceStack pre-configures this numerical index on all known sub types in your Services Contract with a generated
+As it's required by [AutoQuery](/autoquery) it was important to best provide a seamless out-of-the-box solution to alleviate as much friction as possible, so ServiceStack pre-configures this numerical index on all known sub types in your Services Contract with a generated
-[Murmur2 hash](https://softwareengineering.stackexchange.com/a/145633/14025) (best overall for speed/randomness) of the **Types Name** that's modded to within the `2^29-1` range of [valid field ids in protocol buffers](https://developers.google.com/protocol-buffers/docs/proto#assigning-field-numbers) so the possibility of a hash collision is very low (but still possible).
+[Murmur2 hash](https://softwareengineering.stackexchange.com/a/145633/14025) (best overall for speed/randomness) of the **Types Name** that's modded to within the `2^29-1` range of [valid field ids in protocol buffers](https://developers.google.com/protocol-buffers/docs/proto#assigning-field-numbers) - resulting in a low (but still possible) index collision.

-To instead use your own user-defined field id for inherited classes you can use the `[Id]` attribute, for AutoQuery Services it should at least start from `10` to avoid id conflicts with base class properties, e.g:
+To instead use your own user-defined field id for inherited classes you can use the `[Id]` attribute, for AutoQuery Services it should at least start from `10` to avoid conflicts with its base class properties, e.g:

 ```csharp
 [DataContract, Id(10)]